TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

 end
 ```
 + So pretty similar - slightly less repetitive.
 But let's run this now, and enter in 24, and we'll say we are renting for 3 days in NY...
 + And - great!
 We see that we owe $85.
-So this works great
+So this works great.
 + Now, at this point there's a lot we could do to make this code more readable - we could use methods to break this up a bit, but this totally works.
 + So, remember, I was able to get this up and running pretty quickly, but I've been doing this for a long time.
 So if you get a problem like this, make sure to take your time, break down the requirements like we did in the beginning, and implement them one at a time.
 + That's all for this one - just to recap our learning goals:
-  + We looked at how to run a file in Ruby and compared that to using IRB
+  + We looked at how to run a file in Ruby and compared that to using IRB.
-  + We used tons of conditional logic in our Ruby application
+  + We used tons of conditional logic in our Ruby application.
-  + We used comments in a Ruby program, for pseudocode
+  + We used comments in a Ruby program, for pseudocode.
-  + And we used a puts statement to send content to the screen, and a gets statement to get input from our user
+  + And we used a puts statement to send content to the screen, and a gets statement to get input from our user.
 + Thanks for watching, and happy coding!